cammyong/Lambda-Project/README.md

 ![Basic StepFunction](https://user-images.githubusercontent.com/34858886/171869449-2a35a652-b58b-4fea-9c57-6f06040aed34.png)

 Deploy
-Since we have defined the infrastructure for an AWS Lambda and an AWS Step Functions in terraform, it is time to deploy and test them.
+Since we have defined the infrastructure for an AWS Lambda and AWS Step Functions in terraform, it is time to deploy and test them.
 Finally the directory structure will be as below.

 <img width="297" alt="Screenshot 2022-06-03 at 21 27 27" src="https://user-images.githubusercontent.com/34858886/171936331-d8dc5688-4b66-4fa3-a6ea-791220da902e.png">